What Are Brand Advocates (And How Can You Attract Them)?

 Companies like Starbucks use points that can add up to free drinks, food, or merchandise.
 Sephora does something similar.
 Every time you buy something, you get points.
 Then when you have enough, you can use them to get a free gift each month.

-Brand advocates can be a valuable asset for you.
+Brand advocates can be a valuable asset.
 They can promote your services and influence their family, friends, and followers.
 Once you have them in your camp, it will be the brand advocates who will do much of the legwork for your company.

 Let's recap some of the steps you can take to enlist more brand advocates: